Toby Mott: The Mott Collection

-CRASS exhibition
+Crass exhibition

-In February 2011 Mott exhibited another part of his collection, 'Crass, selections from The Mott Collection', an exhibition of objects and artefacts centred on the anarchic, post-punk culture of the British band Crass, at the Roth gallery, New York.
-The exhibition featured artwork, albums and ephemera, including original 12" LPs and EPs, 7" singles from Crass Records, and a complete set of Crass' iconic house zine, Inter-National Anthem.
-The material featured in the exhibition spanned the high period of Crass' endeavours, from 1978 to 1984, and constituted a special segment of The Mott Collection.
+New York's Andrew Roth Gallery hosted another part of Mott's collection, "Crass, selections from The Mott Collection", in February 2011.
+The exhibition of objects and artefacts centred on the anarchic, post-punk culture of the British band Crass included the band's LPs, EPs, and a full collection of the band's zine, Inter-National Anthem.

 Jubilee exhibition

 To celebrate the Diamond Jubilee of Queen Elizabeth II, the Mott Collection exhibited a collection of sixty 7" punk singles including records by The Clash, Ian Dury, The Cortinas, and the Buzzcocks among others.
 The exhibition was accompanied by a publication of the same name reproducing various group's cover artwork including the iconic "God Save the Queen" by the Sex Pistols.

 In an interview with Peter Aspden in the Financial Times, Mott discusses how the Queen became an icon of the punk movement after the Sex Pistols defaced Cecil Beaton's portrait of her with a safety-pin.

 "I was playing some of the records yesterday," said Mott.
 "They are amazing.
 They are so musical.
 They are like pop.
 I can't believe my parents said they were nothing but noise.
 Really, it is something you would want your own kids to be doing, it was so creative, instead of all this consumer stuff and video games.
 Punk was portrayed as this negative thing but, in fact, it was a high point and a lasting part of British culture.
 And that is why we should be celebrating it.
 Punk marked the end of the postwar period.
 It gave birth to individualism and then the Thatcher era that followed."

-The book was designed by Ditto Press and printed on a Risograph machine.